Sami Jauhojärvi

 Sami Jauhojärvi (born 5 May 1981) is a Finnish former cross-country skier who competed between 2000 and 2017.
 At the 2014 Winter Olympics, he won men's team sprint with Iivo Niskanen.
 Germany launched a protest over the result due to a final-leg collision between Jauhojärvi and Tim Tscharnke, but it was rejected by the jury.
 Jauhojärvi's Finland finished fifth in the 4 x 10 km relay in Vancouver in 2010.

 Jauhojärvi won his first medal at the FIS Nordic World Ski Championships 2009 in Liberec with a bronze in the team sprint with Ville Nousiainen, and then added a second in the 4 × 10 km relay.
 Jauhojärvi has won one World Cup race; in Trondheim 2009 he won the 50 km classic mass start competition.

+He was the 2001 Junior World Ski Champion in the 30 km freestyle at Karpacz.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).